 As the Chairperson for the Indyamarra Ngumbaay Aboriginal Corporation, can you give us an insight in to what the organisation is about and how it all started?

 The Indyamarra Ngumbaay (Respect First) Aboriginal Corporation was established to provide technical support to improve, develop and build capacity and capability in people, community, Tribal Groups and Traditional structures that existed for more than 80,000 years.
-INAC have developed a joint venture with Maliyan Horizon to build a regional workforce of Aboriginal people within the Construction/Rail Industries in Regional NSW ACT & Victoria.
+INAC have developed a joint venture with Maliyan Horizon to build a regional workforce of First Nations peoples within the Construction/Rail Industries in Regional NSW ACT & Victoria.

 Can you tell us a bit about the artworks you do?